Maria Balshaw: Tate

-Balshaw has been Director of Tate art museums and galleries since 2017, succeeding Sir Nicholas Serota (1988 to 2017).
-Her appointment was confirmed by the UK Prime Minister on 16 January 2017, making her the first female director of the Tate.
+Balshaw has been director of Tate art museums and galleries since 2017, succeeding Sir Nicholas Serota (1988 to 2017).
+Her appointment was confirmed by the UK prime minister on 16 January 2017, making her the first female director of the Tate.

+Balshaw was a member of the jury for the inaugural Sigg Prize, which selected Samson Young as winner in 2020.